The group contributes to the following mathematical research topics of WIAS:

 Analysis of Partial Differential Equations and Evolutionary Equations

-Partial differential equations form an adequate and powerful instrument to provide a mathematical model for nature.
+Partial differential equations offer a powerful and versatile framework for the continuum description of phenomena in nature and technology with complex coupling and dependencies.
 At the Weierstrass Institute this research has three essential focuses: (a) Rigorous mathematical analysis of general evolution equations in terms of existence, uniqueness and regularity of different types of solutions, (b) Development of variational approaches using the toolbox of the calculus of variations, (c) Regularity results for solutions of elliptic and parabolic partial differential equations. [>> more]

-Analysis of ordinary and partial stochastic diff erential equations
+Analysis of ordinary and partial stochastic differential equations

 An ordinary differential equation is often used to model the movement of a particle.
 Similarly, partial differential equation can be used to describe the evolution of a total of trajectories of particles.
 It is natural to add randomness to such models: sometimes because this is a more realistic description which takes into account random noise, sometimes because this randomness is fundamental to the model itself as is the case for financial markets. [>> more]